Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 * Creating a container for your environment
 * Installing Anaconda (miniconda)
-* SnowSQL setup
-    * Installing SnowSQL
-    * Creating a directory and default config file for SnowSQL
 * Anaconda setup
     * Creating the Anaconda environment
     * Installing the Snowpark Python library